Dizziness: Lightheadedness or Vertigo?

 Your ears do more than just help you to hear.
 The Vestibular System is also useful for maintaining balance.
 Part of the inner ear contains three semi-circular canals.
 These are full of fluid that react whenever you move your head.
 As the fluid shifts within the canals, small cilia (or hair-like protuberances from a cell) are activated and send messages to the brain.
 These messages tell your brain which direction the body is moving.

 You know that feeling of dizziness after you have been spinning around?
 Well, the fluid in your inner ears was also spinning.
 That made the cilia move in all different directions and briefly confused your brain.
 When a person has a vestibular disorder, disruptions somewhere within the inner ear structures or along the nerve or brain pathways may occur.
+We offer many ear services, including these that help with dizziness, lightheadedness, and vertigo.

 What is the difference?